Best Cape Kiwanda Elopement Guide for 2026

 In-Person

-Do I Need an Officiant and Witness to Elope on Cape Kiwanda?
+Do I Need an Officiant and Witness to Elope at Cape Kiwanda?

-Pro tip: A friend or family member can officiate your ceremony for free!
-All they need to do is fill out the application on the Universal Life Church website to become an ordained officiant.
-As an Oregon elopement photographer, Iโ€™m also ordained and officiate ceremonies for free in all my elopement packages!
+Pro tip: A friend or family member can officiate your ceremony for free.
+All they need to do is get ordained online through the Universal Life Church.
+As a PNW elopement photographer, Iโ€™m also ordained and can officiate ceremonies for my couples as part of my elopement packages.

 A bride and groom holding hands and running towards the camera on Cannon Beach.